 - Funds received prior to the last day of the month are invested in a short-term investment vehicle until the last day of the month, at which time funds are invested in the HIT.

 - Funds must be received by 4:00PM Eastern Time on the last business day of the month to be invested for that month.

 See the Prospectus for additional information.
 Defined contribution plan investors can also access the benefits of the HIT through the AFL-CIO Housing Investment Trust Daily Valued Fund (HIT-DVF), a collective investment fund offered by Hand Benefits & Trust.

-The graph below shows the comparative rolling annual returns of the HIT and Barclays Aggregate, demonstrating the strong correlation.
-It also shows the HIT’s returns exceeded the benchmark during periods of economic stress, such as the recessions of the early 2000s and the 2008 financial crisis.
+The graph below shows the comparative rolling annual returns of the HIT and Bloomberg Aggregate, demonstrating the strong correlation.

 This chart shows the competitive value growth of $50,000 invested in the Trust (minimum initial investment) and its benchmark (theoretical values) over the course of ten years, assuming the reinvestment of all distributions.